Lilypads/AI-Line-Follower/ros_packages/Readme.md

 *Note: Do not copy both packages to the same workspace as it will cause error when building the package.

-*Note 2: The package does not have to be in the same workspace as your simulation.
+*Note2: The package does not have to be in the same workspace as your simulation.

 __You can do that by system files program or doing the following command:__